ON THIS PAGE

 for the failure.

-The only variant of the commit operation supported for the ephemeral database is synchronizing the configuration, as described in Synchronizing an Ephemeral Instance Overview.
+The only variant of the commit operation supported for the ephemeral database is synchronizing the configuration, as described in Overview of Synchronizing an Ephemeral Instance.

-Dual Routing Engine devices and Virtual Chassis systems do not automatically synchronize ephemeral configuration data when you issue a commit operation on an ephemeral instance.
-You can synchronize the data in an ephemeral instance on a per-commit or per-session basis, or you can configure an ephemeral instance to synchronize its data every time you commit the instance.
+Dual Routing Engine devices and Virtual Chassis systems do not automatically synchronize ephemeral configuration data when you commit an ephemeral instance.
+You can synchronize the data in an ephemeral instance on a per-commit or per-session basis.
+You can also configure an ephemeral instance to synchronize its data every time you commit the instance.
 The environment determines where the data is synchronized, for example:

-On devices with dual Routing Engines, the device synchronizes the ephemeral instance to the backup Routing Engine.
+A dual Routing Engine device synchronizes the ephemeral instance to the backup Routing Engine.

 An MX Series Virtual Chassis synchronizes the ephemeral instance only to the backup device's primary Routing Engine.